mustafa-guner/hackathon-mini/README.md

 - **Break**: 10-minute break after exam.

 ### Session 4: Introduction to Server-Side Concepts
-- **Objective**: Gain exposure to server-side basics and understand how back-end complements the front-end.
+- **Objective**: Gain exposure to server-side basics and understand how the back-end complements the front-end.
 - **Topics**:
-  - What is a server and how it interacts with a website
+  - What is a server and how it interact with a website
   - Overview of simple server setup (e.g., Node.js with Express)
   - Sending form data to a server (POST requests)
   - Basic overview of databases and storing contact form submissions